2 Year Foundation Programmes FAQs

 Follow the instructions, in the Guidance on How to Apply to the Foundation Programme, to link your application to another applicant.

 If you are a UK national, your medical school will be able to nominate you.
-If you are a non-UK or non-EEA national, you will need to apply through the eligibility application process.
+If you are a non-UK or non-EEA national, you will need to apply through the UKFPO’s eligibility process.

 You will have an opportunity to indicate that you would like to work on the less than full-time basis on your application form.
 Please speak to your foundation school at the earliest opportunity once you have been allocated.